prefix-dev/rattler-build/docs/tutorials/rust.md

   summary: "A utility for managing cargo dependencies from the command line."
 ```

+!!! note
+    The `${{ compiler(...) }}` functions are very useful in the context of cross-compilation.
+    When the function is evaluated it will insert the correct compiler (as selected with the variant config) as well the `target_platform`.
+    The "rendered" compiler will look like `rust_linux-64` when you are targeting the `linux-64` platform.

+    You can read more about this in the [cross-compilation](../compilers.md) section.

 1. The `cargo-bundle-licenses` utility is used to bundle all the licenses of the dependencies into a `THIRDPARTY.yml` file.
    This file is then included in the package.
 You should always include this file in your package when you are redistributing it.
 2. Running scripts in `bash` or `cmd.exe` to test the package build well, expects an exit code of `0` to pass the test.